Skip to main content

 To get started, set up a student profile at: https://myexperiencecounts.mass.edu/home.
 A credit for prior learning specialist will connect you to the appropriate academic division and discuss the portfolio process with you.

-Massachusetts Seal of Biliteracy
+Mass Seal of Biliteracy Logo

 Massachusetts Bay Community College (MBCC) supports and recognizes the Massachusetts State Seal of Biliteracy, a part of the Massachusetts Department of Higher Education’s Equity Agenda.